mail2shivb/demo/README.md

 # Spring Boot Trade CRUD Demo

-This project is a Spring Boot application with H2 in-memory database.
+This project is a Spring Boot application with PostgreSQL database.
 It provides CRUD operations for a `Trade` entity via REST API.

 ## Features

 - Spring Boot 3
-- H2 Database (in-memory)
+- PostgreSQL Database
 - JPA Entity: Trade
 - REST Controller for CRUD
 - Service layer for business logic